saber-be/nextiwant/DEPLOYMENT.md

 This uses `docker/docker-compose.yml` to run **PostgreSQL**, **backend**, and **frontend** together.

+- In dev, containers run with `APP_ENV=development`.
+- The backend and frontend entrypoint scripts use this to choose **reload/dev** behaviour.

 #### 1. Prepare environment

 1. Copy and edit the Docker env file: